yuvallanger/matplotlib/doc/devel/outline.rst

 "has author".
 Once you have completed draft and checked it in, you can change the status to "submitted" and try to find a reviewer if you don't have one.
-The reviewer should read your chapter, test it for correctness (eg try your examples) and change the status to "complete" when done.
+The reviewer should read your chapter, test it for correctness (e.g. try your examples) and change the status to "complete" when done.

 You are free to lift and convert as much material from the web site or